 - There is a character in Twilight Princess named Impaz who is implied but never explicitly stated to be a Sheikah descended from the Impa in Ocarina of Time.
 She claims to be a member of a tribe devoted to guarding the Royal Family and its secrets, and she has also been tasked with one day giving crucial assistance to a "messenger to the heavens" wielding the Dominion Rod (in other words, Link).
 However, she is also the only incarnation of "Impa" who never interacts with Princess Zelda.

 - Although Impa appears in Breath of the Wild, Urbosa more closely fits the former's traditional character niche of being a Parental Substitute who protects Zelda when Link isn't around.
+The prequel Hyrule Warriors: Age of Calamity shows that Impa did protect Zelda during her travels, but she was much closer to the princess's age and thus just a close friend rather than a mother figure.

 - Team Mom: She's Zelda's nursemaid in most of her appearances.